Exploring the Limits of Domain-Adaptive Training for Detoxifying Large-Scale Language Models: Parameter-efficient Training

 Both adapter and prefix tuning add additional parameters to the standard LM, and only optimize the added parameters during training without perturbing the original LM parameters.
 Such paradigm provides the flexibility, especially for large-scale LMs, to adapt to different domains with a few additional parameters, rather than heavily fine-tune the whole model with multiple copies of the whole model parameters for different domains.
 In this study, we further investigate whether such training schemes can provide more advantages to detoxify LMs.

-Essentially, \emph{Adapter} \citep{adapter} adds additional bottleneck projection layers to each transformer layer with residual connections.
-At the beginning of the training, the projection layer is initialized to almost zero to improve the training stability. \emph{Prefix Tuning} \citep{li2021prefix} appends additional continuous ``prefix'' vectors to the input to better steer LMs' generations.
+\emph{Adapter} \citep{adapter} adds additional bottleneck projection layers to each transformer layer with residual connections.
+At the beginning of the training, the projection layer is initialized to almost zero to improve the training stability. \emph{Prefix tuning} \citep{li2021prefix} appends additional continuous ``prefix'' vectors to the input to better steer LMs' generations.
 To have a comprehensive understanding and comparison between adapter and prefix tuning, we first perform ablation studies on small-scale 1.3B LM over the key hyper-parameters: the projection size for adapter and the prefix length for prefix tuning.
 We follow the same training schedules as whole model adaptation but train more epochs so that the PPL reaches a similar level as whole model adaptation.
 We present the evaluation results in Table \ref{tab:ablation}.

 When comparing Table~\ref{tab:adaptor_ablation} with Table~\ref{tab:prefix_tuning}, we observe that adapter demonstrates a better trade-off between detoxification and LM quality than prefix tuning.
 We figure the possible reasons are two folds: 1) given the same projection size and prefix length, the number of additional parameters of adapter is around twice more than prefix tuning, which gives more capacity for adapter to perform domain adaptation; 2) however, while longer prefix length could give more capacity to steer the model generation, it also adds too many irrelevant contexts, which not only hurts the perplexity of the LM but also slows down the decoding speed.
 Compared to the whole model adaption, adapter does not show significant advantages in terms of detoxification and LM quality for small-scale models like 1.3B one.
 For adapter results with different projection sizes, we observe that a larger projection size yields better detoxification effectiveness possibly due to larger model capacity.
 We thus apply adapter with the projection size$=$1024 to larger-scale LMs (8.3B and 530B) and investigate whether it can solve the challenges of large-scale LMs.